nt3rp/dotfiles/README.md

 ## TODO

+- IF you can figure out if sudo is required via bash instead of
 - Fix OS folder differences
 - Revisit old install scripts.
 - Generate SSH keys github CLI, etc. in darwin / linux